-Your new principal workplace must be at least 50 miles farther from your old home than your old workplace was.
-For example, if your old workplace was 3 miles from your old home, your new workplace must be at least 53 miles from that home.
+be at least 53 miles from that home.
 If you did not have an old workplace, your new workplace must be at least 50 miles from your old home.
 The distance between the two points is the shortest of the more commonly traveled routes between them.

-TIP: To see if you meet the distance test, use the worksheet on this page.
+To see if you meet the distance test, you can use the worksheet below.